boolean-uk/javascript-overview/README.md

 /**
 * Note: setTimeout isn't part of the language itself,
-* instead, it is provided by browsers and [node.js](https://nodejs.org/en/).
+* instead, it is provided by browsers and node.js (https://nodejs.org/en/).
 **/

-// Another function provided by browsers is `setInterval` function myFunction(){
+// Another function provided by browsers is setInterval function myFunction(){
     // this code will be called every 5 seconds
 }